VuePress EcosystemVuePress Ecosystem

 • Default: 'warn'

-Log level of Shiki language detection.
+• Details: Log level for Shiki language detection.

-• debug: log every unknown code block with its file path. (default when --debug flag is set)
+• debug: log every unknown code block with its file path (default when --debug flag is set)

-• silent: no warning
+• silent: no warnings

 preWrapper